 Housed in an elegant Victorian building, Jamesport Brewing Company has a three-barrel brew house where it makes many delicious beers.
-The brewery aims to produce top-quality award-winning craft beers that can be enjoyed in a friendly atmosphere.
+This Michigan brewery aims to produce top-quality award-winning craft beers that can be enjoyed in a friendly atmosphere.

 If the brewer is available, you can take an informal tour of the facility to see exactly what goes into making tasty beer.
 Take a seat in the welcoming bar and order from a wide variety of beers brewed on-site.
 There are several types of beer on tap and bottled beverages, and the brewery offers an exciting range of seasonal delights.
 Food is available too, with hearty pub grub like burgers, pasta, soups, and sandwiches.